akeneo/pim-helpcenter/content/md/franklin-insights/franklin-key-figures.md

 related: franklin-insights-subscriptions
 ---
 # A dedicated dashboard
 You want to follow your activity using Franklin?
-There's a dashboard for this!
+There is a dashboard for this!
 1. Click on `Activity`
 2. Click on `Franklin key figures`